wa-43rd-dems/bylaws/README.md

 This repository contains the ongoing work of the [43rd District Democrats](https://www.43rddemocrats.org/) Rules and Bylaws Committee.

 ## Repository Usage
-### Document Formats
+### Document Representation
-The bylaws are stored in two formats:
+There are separate folders for the bylaws and for each standing rules document.
+Within each folder, there will typically be three files:
-1. `Bylaws.tex`: A text file containing the bylaws, represented using the [LaTeX typesetting system](https://www.latex-project.org/).
+* A pair of text files representing the document using the [LaTeX typesetting system](https://www.latex-project.org/):
+  * `document.tex` contains the document structure and title, and possibly other style and formatting rules specific to that document.
+  * `content.tex` contains the preamble, articles, and general content of the document.
-2. `Bylaws.pdf`: A PDF file generated from `Bylaws.tex`.
+* A PDF file representing the document.

+The `common` folder contains LaTeX style rules that are reused across multiple documents.
+It is typically included within the `document.tex` file, using LaTeX's `\input{}` command.

 ### Branches and Tags
 The [`master`](https://github.com/wa-43rd-dems/bylaws/tree/master) branch tracks the current rules and bylaws of the organization, as adopted and amended by the membership.